fjrNr/personal-notes-react/README.md

 1. An active and archive notes will appear in this web page while opened
 2. Fill the form note to create a new note
 3. You can archive, revert, or delete notes using the buttons in the note
 4. While you refresh this page, the added notes will be deleted.
-The notes will appear in this page like opened firstly.
+The notes will appear in this page like opened firstly